Rafa-sh/rafa-sh/README.md

 <h3 align="left">🛠 Language and tools</h3>

-I have worked with these technologies in professional and/or personal projects in the past.
+I have worked with these technologies in professional and/or personal projects in the past

 ###